CRW header

 If you didn't saw the slot right on center, choose the thicker side to drill and tap the setscrew hole in.

-[ Go to page 2 ] [ Back to CRW Homepage ]
+[ Back to CRW Homepage ]

 Design, text and drawings by Ken Grunke © Feb.
 2002, using the 3D graphics program form Z--for both Mac or Windows